perceivelab/surfacenet/README.md

 </div>

 ## Overview
-This is the repo where the official PyTorch implementation for paper __"SurfaceNet: Adversarial SVBRDF Estimation from a Single Image"__ will be released.
+This is the official PyTorch implementation for paper __"SurfaceNet: Adversarial SVBRDF Estimation from a Single Image"__.

-Our super trained monkeys 🐒 are working night and day to clean up the code, stay tuned...

 <br/>